yael-katsman/ActiveRAG/README.md

 3. Chain-of-Thought (CoT): Step-by-step reasoning to improve comprehension.
 4. GPT-4.0 mini: Lightweight LLM for efficient inference.
 5. GPT-4 Turbo: High-performance LLM used for comparison.

+## Prompts
+We explored different prompt engineering techniques to enhance the Associate agent within the ActiveRAG framework.
+Each prompt was designed to tackle specific challenges in knowledge retrieval and reasoning:

+1. Original Prompt
+The baseline prompt, focused on retrieving top-k relevant passages without additional reasoning steps.
+Strengths: Good at handling straightforward factual questions.
+Limitations: Struggled with complex queries that required deeper reasoning or integration of multiple pieces of knowledge.
+2. Prompt 1: Contextual Deepening
+Designed to improve contextual awareness by linking retrieved passages more closely to the query.
+Purpose: To enhance the model’s understanding of nuanced relationships between the query and retrieved information.
+Strengths: Improved performance in Top-10 accuracy for NQ by providing more contextually relevant answers.
+Limitations: Slight drop in Top-5 accuracy as the model spent more time deepening context rather than focusing on direct retrieval.
+3. Prompt 2: Multi-Perspective Reasoning
+Focused on engaging the model in reasoning from multiple perspectives (e.g., logical reasoning, factual retrieval).
+Purpose: To synthesize information from various sources and produce a more comprehensive response.
+Strengths: Showed strong performance in TriviaQA, where combining facts from multiple retrieved passages is essential.
+Limitations: Did not significantly improve performance in NQ, where deeper contextual reasoning was more effective.

 ## Results
 We evaluated the impact of different prompts on the Associate agent's performance using Top-5 and Top-10 accuracy and BLEU scores on Natural Questions (NQ) and TriviaQA datasets.